stockphrase/no-silo/content/resources/open-handbook/chapter-11-chi.md

 To format a Chicago bibliography page, use the following rules:

 - Place the bibliography page after the notes page.

+- Place the page number on the right side of each page in the document's header.
+If instructed to do so by a professor, include your last name before the page number on each page.

 - Center the word "Bibliography" at the top of the page.